|THE MIRACLES, SIGNS AND

 "And when he had spoken these things, while they watched, he was taken up; and a cloud received him out of their sight."
 (Acts 1:1-9)

-All of the above teachings of our Lord took place during the same forty day period between His resurrection and His ascension into heaven.
+The above teachings of our Lord took place during the forty day period between His resurrection and His ascension into heaven.
 As recorded by Matthew our Lord had said, "Teaching them to observe all things whatsoever I have commanded you" (Mat.
 28:20).
 The Lord did not say, "Look at all the things I have commanded you, then pick and choose what you like and toss out what you don't like."
 Among these "all things," the apostles must:

 "Save yourselves from this untoward generation (Acts 2:40)."